I’m a writer. Oh yeah, tell me the last thing you wrote besides a grocery list. What have you read? Um does Pete the Cat or Pinkalicious count?

 It’s been four months and so far I have completed 20 books.
 My five pages turned into five chapters, which became me waking in the middle of the night to turn on my headlamp and read.
 Essays, fiction, classics, and biographies.
 With my slight boost in self awareness, I noticed it has been years since I applied makeup.
 A month into my reading for me, the makeup goes on daily.
 Not a ton, just eyeliner mascara and shadow.
 A friend kindly mentioned the world had begun wearing long colored shirts and soft patterned leggings.
 Did I dare attempt to put my uniform away?

-I delved in to this new clothing style and found myself way out of my comfort zone.
+I delved into this new clothing style and found myself way out of my comfort zone.
 A mistake here or there but I started to wear new fresh clothing.
+Sure, I needed some guidance, but there are plenty of sites online that offer such help.
+Take a look at Rank & Style, for example, if you also need some help in choosing items of clothing.
 The universe must have been pleased because I suddenly won $125 worth of new clothes and a new ebook.
 Most importantly when I showed my daughter my new fashion, she exclaimed, “Oh mommy, I love it so much!”

 Just a step in the right direction and life seems to swing doors open magically.